whitef0x0/node-email-verification/README.md

 any options not included in the object you pass will take on the default value specified in the section below. calling `configure` multiple times with new options will simply change the previously defined options.

-to create a temporary user model, you can either generate it using a built-in function, or you can predefine it in a separate file. if you are pre-defining it, it must be IDENTICAL to the user model with an extra field `GENERATED_VERIFYING_URL: String`. **you're just better off generating a model**.
+to create a temporary user model, you can either generate it using a built-in function, or you can predefine it in a separate file. if you are pre-defining it, it must be IDENTICAL to the user model with an extra field for the URL; the default one is `GENERATED_VERIFYING_URL: String`. **you're just better off generating a model**.

 ```javascript
 // configuration options go here...